 Three bones come together at the elbow.
 The upper arm has one bone and the lower arm has two bones.
 A pulled elbow is when one of the lower arm bones slips out of place at the elbow.
 This problem is common in young children.

 Copyright © Nucleus Medical Media, Inc.

-For some children the pain will go away once the bone is back in place.
+The doctor will move the bone back in place.
+For some children, the pain will go away when the bone is back in place.
 A child may also be able to easily move their arm within a few minutes.